Ten Steps to Implementing the New Lease Accounting Standards

 Are you looking for ways to accelerate your lease accounting project?
 Read our ten strategies for speeding up the implementation cycle and lowering risks.
 Learn short-cuts you can take throughout the lifecycle of the project whether you are just getting started or have already started shopping for software.

 Conducting an Enterprise Wide Lease Census

-Since the publication of the new lease accounting rules, one of the most common questions we have gotten from Fortune 500 companies is – How do I find out what do we lease?
-The real estate team knows what buildings we lease, but what about all the other things – photocopiers, office furniture, laptops, servers, forklifts, trucks, cars or even aircraft?
+Since the publication of the new lease accounting rules, one of the most common questions we have gotten from Fortune 500 companies is: How do I find out what we lease?
+The real estate team knows what buildings we lease, but what about all the other things – photocopiers, office furniture, laptops, servers, forklifts, trucks, cars, or even aircrafts?
 It might sound surprising that big companies would not know what they are leasing, but it is understandable when you consider that most large organizations have highly decentralized leasing processes.

 Common Mistakes in Collecting Lease Accounting Data

-With the deadline for the new lease accounting standards getting closer more and more companies are beginning the process of collecting data needed for the transition.
+With the deadline for the new lease accounting standards getting closer, more and more companies are beginning the process of collecting data needed for the transition.
 At first glance, the process to collect lease accounting data seems straightforward.
-Read each of the lease contracts and extract key terms such as base and variable rent; payment frequency and timing; and end-of-term options.
-But before you jump head-first into reading contracts, we would recommend taking a few minutes to understand the common pitfalls and mistakes that other companies have made collecting lease accounting data.
+Read each of the lease contracts and extract key terms such as base and variable rent, payment frequency and timing, and end-of-term options.
+However, before you jump head-first into reading contracts, we would recommend taking a few minutes to understand the common pitfalls and mistakes that other companies have made collecting lease accounting data.

 Critical Success Factors for Collecting Lease Accounting Data